DMV Countertop Care Guide

 Quartz vs Granite vs Quartzite Maintenance Comparison

-This quick comparison makes it easier to understand which countertop material fits your lifestyle and how much routine care you should expect.
+This countertop maintenance comparison makes it easier to understand which material fits your lifestyle and how much routine care you should expect.

 Heat can stress certain surfaces and affect the finish.
 Always use trivets or hot pads.